joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

       	trace("User has at least 1 camera installed.");
       }

-Since the Camera class doesn’t extend the DisplayObject class, it cannot be directly added to the display list using the `addChild()` method.
-In order to display the camera’s captured video, you need to create a new Video object and call the `attachCamera()` method on the Video instance.
+Since the Camera class doesn't extend the DisplayObject class, it cannot be directly added to the display list using the `addChild()` method.
+In order to display the camera's captured video, you need to create a new Video object and call the `attachCamera()` method on the Video instance.

 This snippet shows how you can attach the camera if one exists; if not, the